LinVideo: A Post-Training Framework towards O(n) Attention in Efficient Video Generation: Experiments

 \textbf{Evaluation.} We select $8$ dimensions in VBench~\cite{huang2024vbench} with unaugmented prompts to comprehensively evaluate the performance following previous studies~\cite{zhao2025viditq, ren2024consisti2venhancingvisualconsistency}.
 Moreover, we additionally report the results on VBench-2.0~\cite{zheng2025vbench20advancingvideogeneration} with augmented prompts to measure the adherence of videos to \textit{physical laws}, \textit{commonsense reasoning}, \emph{etc.}

 \textbf{Baselines.} We compare \textsc{LinVideo} with sparse-attention baselines, including the static methods Sparse VideoGen (SVG)~\cite{xi2025sparsevideogenacceleratingvideo}, Sparse VideoGen 2 (SVG2)~\cite{yang2025sparsevideogen2acceleratevideo}, and DiTFastAttn (DFA)~\cite{yuan2024ditfastattnattentioncompressiondiffusion}, and the dynamic method XAttention~\cite{xu2025xattentionblocksparseattention}.
 For latency, we include only the fast attention implementations of these methods to ensure a fair comparison, excluding auxiliary designs like the \texttt{RMSNorm} kernel in SVG.
 To be noted, we also exclude methods that require substantially more training resources~\cite{zhang2025vsafastervideodiffusion} compared with \textsc{LinVideo} or support only specific video shapes~\cite{li2025radialattentiononlogn}.
-Moreover, we do not compare our work with SLA~\cite{zhang2025slasparsitydiffusiontransformers}, since its speedup relies on a specific CUDA kernel implementation that only supports the RTX 5090 GPU.
+To be noted, in Sec.~\ref{sec:sla}, we compare our work with SLA~\cite{zhang2025slasparsitydiffusiontransformers}, which relies on a specific CUDA kernel implementation that only supports the RTX 5090 GPU.